gregrickaby/nextjs-github-pages/README.md

 const isProd = process.env.NODE_ENV === 'production'

 module.exports = {
-  // Use the CDN in production and localhost for development.
+  // Use the prefix in production and not development.
   assetPrefix: isProd ? '/your-github-repo-name/' : '',
 }
 ```